A rite of passage marks important occasions and bridges one stage in life to another.

 Rituals are often markers for rites of passage.

 Rites of passage act as a bridge between one stage and another.
-They may appear to be archaic in origin but have accompanied us into the twenty-first century, and still create important, significant markers in the lives of many.
-In cultures of the east, rather than our western world, these rites are often much more public, colorful and create a fanfare or noise to enable communities to share in the individual markers of an evolving or emerging life.
-Today, even in our modern technological and increasingly hedonistic and material societies, similar rites are performed to symbolically mark particular moments (marriage, wake / death) or to actually impart a measure of gravitas and inner learning (bar mitzvah, circumcision, confirmation of a degree or mastership).
+They may appear to be archaic in origin but have accompanied us into the twenty-first century and still create important, significant markers in the lives of many.
+In cultures of the East, rather than our Western world, these rites are often much more public, and colorful and create a fanfare or noise to enable communities to share in the individual markers of an evolving or emerging life.
+Today, even in our modern technological and increasingly hedonistic and material societies, similar rites are performed to symbolically mark particular moments (marriage, wake / death) or to impart a measure of gravitas and inner learning (bar mitzvah, circumcision, confirmation of a degree or mastership).

-For the vast majority of us in the west these rituals have receded into the background of day-to-day living, and it appears often that only select groups–usually those with strong spiritual traditions–maintain specific rituals; and these exclude the general population as they are sacred amongst the particular community, group or religion.
-These ancient rites such as circumcision in a male–or the public recognition of the specific moment–a woman’s first bleed– or the Bar mitzvah of a young male Jew, or Bat mitzvah for a young women, or the ceremonial seclusion of African men and women as they approach the divide between their need-driven lives (animal-human) to responsible lives (human-animal); are all driven by spiritual, moral and societal codes to put order and hierarchy into tribal or societal realms.
-Indeed in some western countries, infant circumcision as a medical imperative and habit (as in the US) hides the importance of these ancient rituals.
+For the vast majority of us in the West, these rituals have receded into the background of day-to-day living, and it often appears that only select groups–usually those with solid spiritual traditions–maintain specific rituals.
+These exclude the general population as they are sacred amongst a particular community, group, or religion.
+These ancient rites, such as circumcision in a male–or the public recognition of the specific moment–a woman’s first bleed– or the Bar mitzvah of a young male Jew, or Bat mitzvah for young women, or the ceremonial seclusion of African men and women as they approach the divide between their need-driven lives (animal-human) to responsible lives (human-animal); are all driven by spiritual, moral and societal codes to put order and hierarchy into tribal or societal realms.
+Indeed in some Western countries, infant circumcision as a medical imperative and habit (as in the US) hides the importance of these ancient rituals.

-If we move away from the plainly religious, tribal or community affairs we can also mark these moments as the emergence of a new state.
-They mark the movement from one hurdle or barrier to another realm from which to operate; from a dependent child to a co-dependent teen or independent adult that then morphs into a healthy interdependency and personal autonomy; as we move from our parent’s lap, home or grip.
+If we move away from religious, tribal, or community affairs, we can also mark these moments as the emergence of a new state.
+They mark the movement from one hurdle or barrier to another realm from which to operate, from a dependent child to a co-dependent teen or independent adult that then morphs into a healthy interdependency and personal autonomy; as we move from our parent’s lap, home, or grip.

-The Caduceus is a symbol: it originally consists of three elements.
+The Caduceus is a symbol: it originally consisted of three elements.
 The three elements also represent particular dynamics and are rich in symbolic history.
 They tell us a story with their inclusion, of a trinity–three-in-one.
-The religious idea of the Unknowable (God, Allah, Yahweh etc.,) and that which flows from this Absolute (Latin emanare – to flow from) which we could call Grace, and this benediction falls on the ‘son’ or humankind living a material existence.
-In our lexicon we have added two other icons to represent other elements which we, as humans can aspire to; namely a dove to represent surrender to the Source–a choice that only the human can make, and a jewel or diamond to represent the descent of value–the inner understanding of one’s inherent value in the Great Scheme, by Love itself.
+The religious idea of the Unknowable (God, Allah, Yahweh,) and that which flows from this Absolute (Latin “Emanare” – to flow from) which we could call Grace, and this benediction falls on the ‘son’ or humankind living a material existence.
+In our lexicon, we have added two other icons to represent other elements which we, as humans can aspire to; namely a dove to represent a surrender to the Source–a choice that only the human can make, and a jewel or diamond to represent the descent of value–the inner understanding of one’s inherent value in the Great Scheme, by Love itself.

-Through clinical experience we noted empirically that two other elements allowed the human to really shift state and this was through guidance via surrender; in this way a value and self esteem permeated the being and uplifted them to a sense of value hitherto unattained or unrealized.
-Consequently we started to place these extra symbols upon the old caduceus to promote two extra bridges that facilitated real change.
+Through clinical experience we noted empirically that two other elements allowed the human to really shift state and this was through guidance via surrender; in this way, value and self-esteem permeated the being and uplifted them to a sense of value hitherto unattained or unrealized.
+Consequently, we started to place these extra symbols upon the old caduceus to promote two extra bridges that facilitated real change.